DavidMuller/genome_annotation/README.txt

 All output will be saved in a folder called final_output, in the directory you run annotate.py in.

-Its -input, -p, -out, and -cfg options are required.
+Its -input, -p, and -out options are required.

---Input is fasta file with the DNA sequences you want to analyze.
+--input is fasta file with the DNA sequences you want to analyze.
---P is the protein data base (made with Blast+'s makeblastdb tool).
+--p is the protein data base (made with Blast+'s makeblastdb tool).
---Out specifies the format you want your results in--an argument of 'g' yields GFF output, a is a multi-fasta file of predicted protein sequences.
+--out specifies the format you want your results in--an argument of 'g' yields GFF output, a is a multi-fasta file of predicted protein sequences.

 Here is an example of a call to annotate.py:

-python annotate.py  -input our_contigs.fasta -p Chlre4_best_proteins.fasta -cfg /home/david/augustus.2.7/config/extrinsic/extrinsic.MP.cfg -out g
+python annotate.py  -input our_contigs.fasta -p Chlre4_best_proteins.fasta -out g

 -------------------------------------------------------------------------------